Public transport in Karlsruhe - and beyond

 Full semester ticket "Studikarte"

 For an additional 151,10 Euros per semester students may purchase the "Studikarte", which allows students unlimited use of all public transportation in Karlsruhe and its surroundings for six months (September to February or October to March, and March to August or April to September).
-You can buy this ticket at the following places, and bring your CampusCard and student registration documents with you:
+You can buy this ticket at the following places; please bring your CampusCard and student registration documents with you:

 - International Student Center at the Mensa of the University of Karlsruhe KIT.